Tropical Depression Lisa crosses into southern Mexico

 MEXICO CITY (AP) — Tropical Depression Lisa moved into southern Mexico on Thursday, a day after making landfall as a hurricane near Belize City in the Central American nation of Belize and heading inland over northern Guatemala.

-The U.S. National Hurricane Center said Lisa had maximum sustained winds of 35 mph (55 kph).
-The storm's center was about 65 miles (110 kilometers) southeast of Ciudad del Carmen, on Mexico’s Gulf coast.
+The U.S. National Hurricane Center said Lisa had maximum sustained winds of 30 mph (45 kph).
+The storm's center was about 45 miles (70 kilometers) southwest of Ciudad del Carmen, on Mexico’s Gulf coast.

 Local media in Belize reported some flooding as well as some homes that lost their sheet-metal roofs in the storm’s winds.